grnd-alt/sorting-visualisation/README.md

 # sorting-visualisation
-a sorting algorithm visualized using pygamee
+a sorting algorithm visualized using pygame